akostrik/pezos/README.md

 # pezos
 A university project.
-Verification of the blocks of a study blockchain.
+Verification of new blocks of a study blockchain.